 John is the recipient of the Music Talent Award given by the Garden State Arts Center, and also the Music Achievement Award given by the Lodi, N.J.
 Rotary.
 During his tenure as a band director in the public schools he was awarded the honor of conducting the New Jersey Region I Middle School Concert Band and Jazz Ensemble.

 During the last several years John has played the Albert Schweitzer Memorial Organ at Spivey Hall in Morrow, Georgia.
 One of the highlights of John’s recital series included performances at Saint Patrick’s Cathedral in New York City, and on the new five manual Allen Organ at Johnson Ferry Baptist Church in Marietta, Georgia.
 Many performances have been given at local churches and Theatre venues in and around the Bergen and Sussex County areas.

 Recently, John has written and published an instructional music method series for young music students at the middle school level.
-He is currently giving organ lessons to a number of students at the FDR high school, Hyde Park, NY, home of an Allen 323Q Digital / Classical Organ.
+He is currently giving organ lessons to a number of students at the FDR high school, Hyde Park, NY, home of an Allen LL324QSP Digital Theatre / Classical Organ.
 Future plans include the further study of quality organ and piano literature, and presentation of that music to the public as often as possible.